Seiya Suzuki Preview, Player Props: Cubs vs. Brewers

-Seiya Suzuki and his .476 on-base percentage over his past 10 games (134 points higher than his season-long percentage), will be in action for the Chicago Cubs against the Milwaukee Brewers and Wade Miley on August 28 at 8:05 PM ET.
+The Chicago Cubs, including Seiya Suzuki (.429 on-base percentage in past 10 games, 90 points above season-long percentage), take on starting pitcher Corbin Burnes and the Milwaukee Brewers at Wrigley Field, Tuesday at 8:05 PM ET.

-In his previous game, he racked up two extra-base hits (2-for-3 with two doubles and an RBI) against the Pirates.
+In his previous game he had a hitless showing (0-for-4) against the Brewers.

 Seiya Suzuki Game Info & Props vs. the Brewers